Who's Behind Listverse?

-10 Odd Things You Probably Didn’t Know About Your Mind And Body
+10 Odd Things You Probably Didn’t Know About Yourself

 Although more women in the MMU study classified themselves as hourglasses than any other figure, the results said something different.
 Among women aged 18–35, only 30 percent fell into that category.
 For those over 35, the figure fell to just 4 percent.
 Taken overall, roughly 13 percent of women were hourglasses, compared to the 26 percent who thought they were.